-Minors suffer from mental deficiency.
+Minors suffer from mental deficiencies.
 They have no Capacity to Contract.
-According to Indian law those persons who have not completed the age of 18 years are minors and in England Minority extends up to 21 years.
+According to Indian law, those persons who have not completed the age of 18 years are minors and in England Minority extends up to 21 years.

 Contracts made by Minors as per England law

-Valid Minor Contracts: If Minor Contract is made for necessaries, then it is Valid.
+Valid Minor Contracts: If a Minor Contract is made for necessaries, then it is Valid.

 - Example: A case on this point is Nash Vs Inman.
-In this case A is a tailor and B is a minor and under graduate.
+In this case, A is a tailor, and B is minor and undergraduate.
 In England Court is necessary to graduate and luxury to undergraduate.
-By means of that Contract B gets 11 coats from A on Credit basis.
-Thereafter B gets failed in the graduation examination and doesn't pay amount to it.
+By means of that Contract, B gets 11 coats from A on a Credit basis.
+Thereafter B gets failed in the graduation examination and doesn't pay the amount to it.
 A files a suit.
 Court decides that coat is not necessary and hence the Contract is Void.

 - Another case on this point is Robert Vs Grey.
-In this case A is a billiards player and B is a minor.
+In this case, A is a billiard player and B is a minor.
 As per their Contract A has to provide for coaching to B upon certain consideration where B has selected billiards game as his livelihood.
-Afterwards B fails in paying amount to A. Court decides that the Contract is related to necessaries and therefore Valid.
+Afterward, B fails in paying the amount to A. Court decides that the Contract is related to necessaries and therefore Valid.

 - Another case on this point is Ryder Vs Woombwell.

-Void Minor Contracts: On all other situations, Contracts made by minor become Void.
+Void Minor Contracts: On all other situations, Contracts made by minors become Void.